The other day I did a poll in our community of Facebook group admins to see how many of them ever landed in Facebook jail. 😏

 Here’s why Facebook will block your account:

-- Using images and videos marked as SPAM by Facebook
+- If you are using images and videos marked as SPAM by Facebook

-- Joining too many Facebook groups in a single day
+- If you are joining too many Facebook groups in a single day

-- Holding a fake account or impersonating someone
+- If you are holding a fake account or impersonating someone

 So, beware if you’re doing any of this or plan to do so!

-How to know if you are in jail?
+How to find out if you are in Facebook jail?

 It’s actually pretty simple.